 Jump to:

-- Small potatoes such as Yukon gold or baby reds are the star of this dish.
+- Small Potatoes: Yukon gold or baby reds are the star of this dish.
 They crisp up beautifully on the outside while staying golden brown and velvety creamy inside.
 Baby potatoes or smaller potatoes work best, about the size of a golf ball.

-- Versatile and delicious, these smashed potatoes are perfect for brunch, lunch, as a perfect side dish, or snack.
+- Versatile: Delicious smashed potatoes are perfect for brunch, lunch, as a perfect side dish, or snack.
 Best part, you can double the recipe for an extra crispy treat to share with a crowd.

-- Small potatoes: opt for Yukon golds, baby reds, new potatoes or baby russet potatoes.
+- Small potatoes: Opt for Yukon golds, baby reds, new potatoes or baby russet potatoes.
 Their waxy, low-starch nature makes them perfect for achieving the desired crispy outside and creamy inside.
+Smaller potatoes work best, though you can cut larger potatoes in half before boiling for even cooking.
+No need for peeling potatoes.

-- Garlic herbs chimichurri: a delightful mixture of fresh parsley, fresh mint, green onions, jalapeño, garlic, olive oil, vinegar, lemon zest, lemon juice, honey and sea salt.
+- Garlic Herbs Chimichurri: A bright mixture of fresh parsley, fresh mint, green onions, jalapeño, garlic, olive oil, vinegar, lemon zest, lemon juice, honey and sea salt.
 A burst of vibrant flavors that pairs beautifully with the potatoes.
+Swap in cilantro, dill, fresh thyme or basil.

 See recipe card below for all ingredients and quantities.